This guide has everything you need to know about marketing.

 Digital Marketing Jobs

-Since computers, smartphones and the use of the internet have become popular, there are many jobs that require digital marketing skills.
+Since computers, smartphones, and the use of the internet have become popular, many jobs require digital marketing skills.
 For example, SEO jobs, social media marketing jobs, design jobs, web development jobs, marketing analytics jobs, etc.

 Thus, there are lots of digital marketing jobs out there.
 I’ll comment a bit on the most relevant ones below: